oracle/python-oracledb/doc/src/user_guide/initialization.rst

     All connections in an application use the same mode.

-    Once the Thick mode is enabled, you cannot go back to Thin mode.
+    Once the Thick mode is enabled, you cannot go back to Thin mode except by restarting the application.

 Enabling the python-oracledb Thick mode loads Oracle Client libraries which handle communication to your database.
 The Oracle Client libraries need to be